-Contra Health Scam has received what looks like a legal notice from the scammer behind The 3 Week Diet, a weight loss scam I exposed months ago. Â The notice is ordering me to remove the images featured in the scam review or else my site will be taken down within 24 hours.
-Well this is my response to the threat!
+Contra Health Scam has received what looks like a legal notice from the scammer behind The 3 Week Diet, a weight loss scam I exposed months ago.
+The notice is ordering me to remove the images featured in the scam review, or else my site will be taken down within 24 hours.
+Well, this is my response to the threat!

-It all began on Friday October 28, eight months after I published the review exposing The 3 Week Diet for the scam that it is.
-On that day I received this shabby email from ‘Brian Flatt’ (who by the way, does NOT exist):
+It all began on Friday, October 28, eight months after I published the review exposing The 3 Week Diet for the scam that it is.
+On that day, I received this shabby email from ‘Brian Flatt’ (who, by the way, does NOT exist):

 As you can see, ‘Brian Flatt’ is accusing me of ‘copyright infringement’ because I used screenshots of his website in my review.
-The ‘material’ I allegedly infringed upon include the supposed photo of Brian Flatt (which is actually a Shutterstock photo), the fake Doctor-Certified.com endorsement badge, and a screenshot of his HTML-coded fake testimonials.
+The ‘material’ I allegedly infringed upon includes the supposed photo of Brian Flatt (which is actually a Shutterstock photo), the fake Doctor-Certified.com endorsement badge, and a screenshot of his HTML-coded fake testimonials.

 Here is the email the scammer’s attorney supposedly sent to my web host: